DAY ONE – ANTANANARIVO

 After leaving Fianarantsoa, you will have the majestic Andringitra mountains in the background.
 You now leave the highlands of Madagascar and enter a new microclimate: the dry bush and semi desert of southern Madagascar.
 The first stop of the day is in the small town of Ambalavao, one of the cultural treasures with its architectural houses with verandas.
 There, you will visit the entirely natural Paper Factory Antemoro, an inlaid paper made from plants and flowers which is exported nowadays everywhere to make beautiful greeting cards.
 We will visit these traditional mills.

-After lunch in Ambalavao, continue South with its semi-dry landscape arriving in Ranohira later in the afternoon.
+Continue South with its semi-dry landscape arriving in Ranohira later in the afternoon, to enjoy a very unique landscape

 DAY EIGHT – RANOHIRA